city72/city-72/README.md

 This variable, configures the domain to be used within the emails sent from your application.
 You should configure it to use the domain you have.

-#### Configure the admin data

-Uncomment the following lines in the file `db/seeds.rb`, and fill them with the desired email & password for the admin account

-    # admin_email = 'YOUR MAIL'
-    # admin_password = 'YOUR PASSWORD'

-This is done to setup the email and credentials used to enter the administration CMS of your application.

 #### Deploy